Lugu Subdistrict: History

 Lugu Subdistrict was formed by dividing four communities of the historic Dongfanghong Town in March, 2010.
 Yule District was formed in 1996, meanwhile the state-owned Dongfanghong Farm of the historic Suburb District was added to Yule District.
 The state-owned Dongfanghong Farm (东方红农场) was reorganized to Dongfanghong Town (东方红镇) in 2000.
 Heyeba village (荷叶坝村) of Leifeng Subdistrict, Jinnan (金南村) and Hualong villages (华龙村) of Huangjin Town (黄金镇) of the historic Wangcheng County were also added to Yule District, the three villages became parts of Dongfanghong Town in 2006.
 The former Lugu Subdistrict and Dongfanghong Town were merged to reform the present Lugu Subdistrict on 19 November 2015.
 In 2016, the subdistrict is divided into 13 communities and three villages.

 Dongfanghong Subdistrict was reformed from the former Lugu Subidstrict on March 1, 2017.
-Lugu has an area of 21.6 km2 with a population of about 270,000, it has 12 communities underisdiction.
+Lugu has an area of 21.6 km2 with a population of about 270,000.
+Tt has 12 communities under its jurisdiction.